This topic describes how to mount Alibaba Cloud disks as volumes in Container Service for Kubernetes (ACK) clusters.

 - An enhanced SSD (ESSD) must have a minimum capacity of 20 GiB.

-- You can mount disks to only the nodes that are deployed in the same zone as the disks.
+- You can mount disks only to the nodes that are deployed in the same zone as the disks.
 Therefore, when you create a disk, select the zone of the pod to which you want to mount the disk.

 - Only pay-as-you-go disks can be mounted.
 If you change the billing method of an Elastic Compute Service (ECS) instance in the cluster from pay-as-you-go to subscription, you cannot change the billing method of its disks to subscription.
 Otherwise, the disks cannot be mounted to the cluster.

 - Some ECS instances do not support ESSDs.
-If this type of ECS instance is used as a node, you cannot mount an ESSD to the node.
+If this type of ECS instance is specified as a node, you cannot mount an ESSD to the node.
 For more information, see Elastic Block Storage FAQ.

 - If a disk is partitioned, you must re-initialize the disk before you mount it as a volume.